 FAQ

-What is the stock Exchange?
+What is the stock market?

-The stock exchange includes two compartments:
+The stock exchange comprises two compartments:

-Primary Market
+The Primary Market

-Companies issue their securities for the first time on the primary market.
+The companies are issuing their securities for the first time on the primary market.

 The Secondary Market